Nasirkhan294/decode_morse_code/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-**Please follow the steps below to setup this project in your local computer
+To get a local copy up and running, follow these steps.

 ### Prerequisites
+In order to run this project you need:
-A basic understanding of Ruby and Git
+  * A basic understanding of Ruby and Git
 ### Usage
 1. Install Ruby
 2. Clone this repo